The Soul's Malady and

 with counterfeit grace; hence men are insensible of their spiritual

-condition, and think themselves well--when they are sick unto death.
+condition, and think themselves well — when they are sick unto death.

-5. Men take up a good opinion of themselves, and imagine
+5. Men take up a good opinion of

-Because they enjoy glorious privileges; they were born within the sound of
+mistaken reasoning.
+Because they enjoy glorious privileges; they

-Aaron's bells; they were baptized with holy water; they have been fed with
+were born within the sound of Aaron's bells; they were baptized with holy

-manna from heaven, therefore they hope they are in a good condition.
-Judges
+water; they have been fed with manna from heaven, therefore they hope they

-17:13: "Then Micah said, Now I know the Lord will do me good, seeing I have
+are in a good condition.
+Judges 17:13: "Then Micah said, Now I know the Lord

-a Levite as my priest."
+will do me good, seeing I have a Levite as my priest."
 But alas!
-This is a mistake; outward privileges do
+This is a

-not save.
-What is any man the better for the ordinances, unless he is
+mistake; outward privileges do not save.
+What is any man the better for

-the better by the ordinances?
-A child may die with the breast in its
+child may die with the breast in its mouth.
+Many of the Jews perished,

-mouth.
-Many of the Jews perished, though Christ Himself was their preacher.
+though Christ Himself was their preacher.

 The other mistake is set down by the apostle in 2